Test Code A1APP Alpha-1-Antitrypsin Phenotype, Serum

 Alpha-1-antitrypsin (A1A) is the most abundant serum protease inhibitor and inhibits trypsin and elastin, as well as several other proteases.
 The release of proteolytic enzymes from plasma onto organ surfaces and into tissue spaces results in tissue damage unless inhibitors are present.
 Congenital deficiency of A1A is associated with the development of emphysema at an unusually early age and with an increased incidence of neonatal hepatitis, usually progressing to cirrhosis.

+The gene for A1A appears to be coded at a single locus whose alleles are inherited in a co-dominant manner.
 Most normal individuals have the M phenotype (M, M1, or M2).
-Over 99% of M phenotypes are genetically MM.
-In the absence of family studies, the phenotype (M) and quantitative level can be used to infer the genotype (MM).
+Over 99% of M phenotypes are genetically homozygous M (MM).
+In the absence of family studies, the phenotype (M) and quantitative level can be used to infer the genotype MM.
 The most common alleles associated with a quantitative deficiency are Z and S.

 Cautions

 This assay identifies the phenotype of the circulating alpha-1-antitrypsin (A1A) protein.
-If the patient is already on replacement therapy, the phenotype will detect patient and replacement protein.
+If the patient is already on replacement therapy or has recently been transfused, the phenotype will detect patient and replacement or transfused plasma A1A protein.
+This test also cannot detect a null allele which could be responsible for an A1A deficiency.

 If 2 bands are seen, such as an M band and a Z bands, it is reported as MZ (eg, heterozygous)